jtreeves/wordiest/.github/CONTRIBUTING.md

 - Peruse the [README](../README.md) at the root of this repo to familiarize yourself with the project, including its purpose and file structure
 - Browse the [Issues](/issues) tab to find open tasks requiring work
-- View the project's [Trello board](https://trello.com/b/orTnMzfO/read-this-next) to find tasks ready to be completed
+- View the project's [Trello board](https://trello.com/b/gTQy2xQK/wordiest) to find tasks ready to be completed
 - By participating in this project, you agree to abide by the terms specified in its [Code of Conduct](CODE_OF_CONDUCT.md)
-- By contributing to this project, you agree that your contributions will be licensed based on terms specified in the [LICENSE](LICENSE.md)
+- By contributing to this project, you agree that your contributions will be licensed based on terms specified in the [LICENSE](../LICENSE)

 ## Set Up

 ### Prerequisites

+- Dart (v3.4+)
-- Node (v20+)
+- Flutter (v3.2+)
-- NPM (v10+)
+- ChromeDriver (v125+)

 ### Installation